North Vancouver—Capilano (federal electoral district): History

-The riding was created in 1987 from portions of North Vancouver—Burnaby and Capilano electoral districts.
+North Vancouver—Capilano was created as North Vancouver in 1987 from portions of North Vancouver—Burnaby and Capilano electoral districts.

-The 2012 federal electoral boundaries redistribution concluded that the electoral boundaries of North Vancouver should be adjusted, and a modified electoral district of the same name will be contested in future elections.
-The redefined North Vancouver loses the eastern portion of its current territory to the new district of Burnaby North—Seymour, while its western boundary with West Vancouver—Sunshine Coast—Sea to Sky Country is adjusted to correspond to the boundaries between the District of North Vancouver, West Vancouver and the Capilano Indian Reserve.
-These new boundaries were legally defined in the 2013 representation order, which came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
+The 2012 federal electoral boundaries redistribution concluded that the electoral boundaries of North Vancouver should be adjusted, and a modified electoral district of the same name would be contested in future elections.
+The redefined North Vancouver lost the eastern portion of its territory to the new district of Burnaby North—Seymour while its western boundary with West Vancouver—Sunshine Coast—Sea to Sky Country was adjusted to correspond to the boundaries between the District of North Vancouver, West Vancouver and the Capilano Indian Reserve.
+These new boundaries were legally defined in the 2013 representation order, which came into effect upon the call of the 42nd Canadian federal election, which was held on October 19, 2015.

-Following the 2022 Canadian federal electoral redistribution, the riding was renamed to North Vancouver—Capilano.
-The distribution also incorporated all parts of West Vancouver—Sunshine Coast—Sea to Sky Country south of the Trans-Canada Highway and east of 21 St, and removed the Lynn Valley and Lynnmour areas to Burnaby North—Seymour.
-The boundary change in West Vancouver was criticized by some, including Patrick Weiler, the Member of Parliament previously representing that area.
-The new boundaries came into effect in the 2025 Canadian federal election.
+Following the 2022 Canadian federal electoral redistribution, the riding was renamed North Vancouver—Capilano.
+The 2022 distribution also incorporated all parts of West Vancouver—Sunshine Coast—Sea to Sky Country south of the Trans-Canada Highway and east of 21 Street, and shifted the Lynn Valley and Lynnmour areas to the Burnaby North—Seymour riding.
+The boundary change in West Vancouver was criticized by some, including Patrick Weiler, the member of Parliament previously representing that area.
+The new boundaries came into effect for the 2025 Canadian federal election.

 Members of Parliament

 This riding has elected the following members of Parliament:

-Upon its creation in 1988, North Vancouver—Capilano, the riding initially won by right-leaning candidates.
-It was first rperesented by Chuck Cook, of the Progressive Conservative Party.
+Upon its creation in 1988, North Vancouver—Capilano was initially won by right-leaning candidates.
+It was first represented by Chuck Cook of the Progressive Conservative Party.
 In the 1993 federal election, the riding was won by Ted White, then a member of the Reform Party.
 White was re-elected in the 1997 federal election and 2000 federal election, as a member of the Canadian Alliance.
-During the 37th Parliament, White joined the Conservative Party.
+During the 37th Canadian Parliament, White joined the Conservative Party.

-However, in the 2004 federal election outgoing North Vancouver mayor Don Bell flipped the riding to the Liberal Party, narrowly defeating incumbent Ted White.
+However, in the 2004 federal election, outgoing North Vancouver mayor Don Bell flipped the riding to the Liberal Party, narrowly defeating incumbent Ted White.
 Bell was re-elected in the 2006 federal election.
 In the 2008 federal election, North Vancouver businessman Andrew Saxton flipped the riding back to the Conservative Party.